Reginald Denny (actor): Aviation career

 Denny served as an observer/gunner during the First World War in the new wartime Royal Air Force.

-In the 1920s he performed as a stunt pilot with the 13 Black Cats and loaned his WWI Sopwith Snipe biplane to Howard Hughes for use in Hell's Angels (1927).
+In the 1920s he performed as a stunt pilot with the 13 Black Cats aerial stunt team and loaned his World War I Sopwith Snipe biplane to Howard Hughes for use in Hell's Angels (1927).
 In the early 1930s, Denny became interested in free-flight model airplanes.
 In 1934, he and oil tycoon Max Whittier's son, Paul Whittier, formed Reginald Denny Industries and opened a model plane shop, which became a chain known as the Reginald Denny Hobby Shop, now California Hobby Distributors.

 He designed his "Dennyplane" with its signature model engine "Dennymite" developed by engineer Walter Righter, in addition to the "Denny Jr." which child actors would enter in model plane competitions at Mines Field, which later became Los Angeles International Airport.

+Denny had a great deal in common with Robert Loraine, an older actor/airman.
+They had been in a West End production together in 1902 in London, they were both veterans of the RFC (and its successor, the Royal Air Force) and were both flying and making films in Hollywood in the 1930s.
+Each of them visited their close relatives in the same area of London.
+At Loraine's wedding in 1921, his best man was an Air-Commodore who had been in charge of the RFC radio control weapons and developed the first powered drone aircraft.
+Denny became interested in radio controlled aircraft and started the first US military drone work at the start of WWII.

 In 1935, Denny began developing his remote controlled "radioplane" for military use.
 In 1939, he and his partners won the first military United States Army Air Corps contract for their radio-controlled target drone, the Radioplane OQ-2.
 In July 1940, they formed the Radioplane Company and manufactured nearly fifteen thousand drones for the U.S. Army during the Second World War.
+It was here that he employed a teenage girl by the name of Norma Jeane Mortensen (later known as Marilyn Monroe) who is recorded as having said it was "the hardest work I ever had to do".
 The company was purchased by Northrop in 1952.

-Denny had a great deal in common with Robert Loraine, an older actor/airman.
-They had been in a West End production together in 1902 in London, they were both veterans of the Royal Flying Corps (and its successor, the Royal Air Force) and were both still flying and making films in Hollywood in the 1930s.
+Reginald Denny's Hobby Shop, began selling his models, in 1935, on Hollywood Boulevard.

 Personal life

 Denny married actress Irene Hilda Haismann on 28 January 1913 in Calcutta; both were with the Bandmann Opera Company.
 They had one daughter but were divorced in 1928.
-Denny married actress Isabelle "Betsy Lee" Stiefel in 1928 and they had three children.
+Denny married actress Isabelle "Bubbles" Stiefel in 1928 and they had two children.

 Death

 Denny died on 16 June 1967, aged 75, after suffering a stroke whilst visiting his sister in his home town of Richmond, England.
 He was interred at Forest Lawn-Hollywood Hills Cemetery in Los Angeles, California.
-His four children and wife Isabelle (died 1996, aged 89) survived him.
+His three children and wife Isabelle (died 1996, aged 89) survived him.